sentares/Result-React-Router/README.md

 - 🔐 Authentication

 ## Private Routes
-- Any routes wrapped with `<PrivateRouter>` require the user to be authenticated.
+- Any routes wrapped with `<PrivateRoute>` require the user to be authenticated.
 - If the user is not authenticated, they are redirected to `/login`.
 - After login, the user is redirected back to the originally requested page.